outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

 ### When Alice Uses the Service

-Alice will use credentials and other Indy formats such as schema and definition to create an employee proof that she will present when applying the lent-a-car service.
-Alice then sends a car usage application and her employee proof to the Cactus Node Server via an End User Application.
+Alice will use credentials and other Indy formats such as schema and definition to create an employee proof that she will present when purchasing the asset.
+Alice then sends a purchase order and her employee proof to the Cactus Node Server via an End User Application.
 The employee proofs consist of proof requests and proofs on Hyperledger Indy.
 The Cactus Node server receives the schema and definition from the Indy ledger via Validator and uses this information to verify the proof with the BLP.
-Once verified, the BLP will decide what she should pay based on the price list and then proceed with the original cartrade application using cactus as an escrow to transfer ETH currencies and car ownership tokens to each other.
+Once verified, the BLP will decide what she should pay based on the price list and then proceed with the business logic using cactus as an escrow to transfer ETH currencies and asset ownership tokens to each other.

 ## Setup Overview

 ### fabric-socketio-validator
 - Validator for fabric ledger.
-- Docker networks: `fabric-all-in-one_testnet-14`, `cactus-example-discounted-asset-trade-net`
+- Docker networks: `fabric-all-in-one_testnet-2x`, `cactus-example-discounted-asset-trade-net`

 ### ethereum-validator
 - Validator for ethereum ledger.